Welcome to the Center for Respect

 FOR US, THE WORK IS PERSONAL

 After his sister was sexually assaulted in 1989, our Founder, Mike Domitrz, became committed to reducing sexual violence from ever happening to others.
-He began speaking out in schools.
-In 2002, Mike created The Center for Respect (at the time, the name was The Date Safe Project).
+He soon began speaking out.
+In 2003, Mike created what is now The Center for Respect and became committed to creating a Culture of Respect for all.

 The core team of The Center for Respect continues to be:

 In a world where people are constantly being told “What Not To Do,” The Center for Respect understands that the most effective and proven approach is to give people positive how-to skills and helpful insights for specific actions they can take for building a culture of respect in their lives and in the lives of others.

 The Core Values of The Center for Respect

 Let’s Build Mutually Amazing Relationships in Every Area of Our Lives.

 The Center for Respect logo was inspired by the Triskelion which has had many different symbolizations throughout the history of human existence.